trekj/Module_14_Challenge/README.md

 ***panda*** -a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.

+***numpy*** -is a general-purpose array-processing package.
+It provides a high-performance multidimensional array object, and tools for working with these arrays.
+It is the fundamental package for scientific computing with Python.

 ***sklearn*** -Scikit-Learn is a free machine learning library for Python.
 It supports both supervised and unsupervised machine learning, providing diverse algorithms for classification, regression, clustering, and dimensionality reduction.
 The library is built using many libraries you may already be familiar with, such as NumPy and SciPy.
 It also plays well with other libraries, such as Pandas and Seaborn.

-***tensorflow*** - is a free and open-source software library for machine learning and artificial intelligence.
-It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.

 ## Installation Guide